edany416/GradeTracker/README.md

 ## GradeTracker
 GradeTracker is an application that allows students to track their current course.

-GradeTracker is the first significant iOS application I built.
+GradeTracker is the first substantial iOS application I built.
 My goal for this application was to become familiar with Xcode, Swift and cover as many iOS developement topics as possible via a single application.

 ### Topics Covered